drand/drand/README.md

 This section explains in details the workflow to have a working group of drand nodes generate randomness.
 On a high-level, the workflow looks like this:
-+ Generate individual longterm key-pair of drand nodes and then the group file that contains all public keys and other informations
++ Generate individual longterm key-pairs of drand nodes and then the group file that contains all public keys and other information
-+ Start each drand daemons
++ Start each drand daemon
-+ Instruct to each daemons to start the DKG protocol
++ Tell each daemon to start the DKG protocol

 The randomness beacon automatically starts as soon as the DKG protocol is finished.